Trifoliate Orange Citrus trifoliata

 -

-It prefers well drained, acidic soil in a sunny location and grows up to nearly 20' tall.
-This plant blooms in mid-spring and the showy orange fruit ripens in early fall.
-Thorns are sharp and numerous and are not for high traffic areas.
-It is intolerant of shady sites and isn't particularly winter-hardy.
+It prefers well-drained, acidic soil in a sunny location and grows up to nearly 20 feet tall.
+It is intolerant of shady sites and suffers in especially cold winters.

 Quick ID Hints:

-- Lemon-like, fall-ripening, sour fruit
+- Lemon-like, lightly fuzzy, fall-ripening, sour fruit

-- Trifoliate leaves with winged petioles
+- Trifoliolate leaves with winged petioles

 The Clemson Cooperative Extension Home and Garden Information Center has a factsheet on common citrus insect and related pests.